eyecantell/vibedir/vibedir.md

 - ...

 Other changes detected: # these are files that have been changed by user/other since last prompt send and will be automatically added to the prompt (middle column) but can be removed by the user by toggling here or in the middle (prompt) column.
-{✓ if set to be in prompt| ☐ if not set to be in prompt}
+{✓ if set to be in prompt| ☐ if not set to be in prompt} # Note the file listings use textual-filelink.ToggleableFileLink
 - ✓ file3.md by {username}
 - ☐ file4.py by {username}
 - ...